Only 2 more weeks until spring break! Hang On!!

 Registering at Southwestern College

-Registration times are set each quarter and appear on the quarterly schedule.
-Students can register for Community Education classes at anytime once the quarterly schedule is posted.
-Students are asked to register prior to the first week of classes each quarter, otherwise they would pay a late registration fee per class.
+Registration dates are set each quarter and appear on the quarterly schedule.
+Students are assigned a specific registration time to register on the registration date.
+Students can either register for New Earth Institute classes when they register for their degree classes, or they can register for these classes anytime once the quarterly schedule is posted.
+Graduate Students are asked to register prior to the first week of classes each quarter, otherwise they would pay a late registration fee per class.

 Ordering a Transcript